DTUWindEducation/final-project-la_bombas_del_diablo/README.md

 cd <your-repo-folder>

-step 2: Install dependencies
+step 2: Navigate to the root of the cloned repository (For example use Anaconda prompt)

+Example of a path: (cd is the command to change directory)

+cd C:\Users\User_example\folder_example\final-project-la_bombas_del_diablo

+Step 3: Install the package:

-pip install "package"
+pip install .

-the packages contain
+the package contains the following dependicies which will be installed automatically (See setup.py file for details)

 numpy
 pandas
 matplotlib
 scipy

-step 3: run the main script
+Step 4: Run the main script

-python src/main.py
+python .\examples\main.py

-Note: Ensure that the inputs/IEA-15-240-RWT/ directory contains:
-Airfoil coordinate files
-Airfoil polar files
-Blade data file
-Power curve data
-]

 ## Architecture